gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 folder: mydoc
 ---

-VG_HintVisualizer is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.CoreScript}}">Core Script</a>.
+VG_HintVisualizer is a <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGScript}}">VG script</a>.
 It can be used as a Unity component to visualize some hints such as a selection sphere to debug graspable object selection or a push sphere to guide pushing interactions.
-The MonoBehavior provides a tutorial on the VG API functions for accessing the push state (GetPushCircle).
+The MonoBehavior provides a tutorial on the VG API functions for accessing the push state ([GetPushCircle](virtualgrasp_unityapi.html#getpushcircle)).

 {% include image.html file="unity/unity_vg_hint_visualizer.png" alt="VG HintVisualizer" caption="VG_HintVisualizer Component." %}